 The Golden Rule is really at the very heart of what customer success is all about.
 A recent article on the Avention website says to, “Look at your organization through your customers’ eyes and be as constructively critical as you can be; look for the “soft underbelly” of your business that can be the most cumbersome and arduous part of the way a customer does business with you.
 Whether this is with your sales, billing, or on-boarding, keep asking yourself, ‘Does this obey the Golden Rule?’.”

 Customer Success teams need to be very embodiment of the Golden Rule as they interact with more customers and users than any other group in a business.
 Very often the interactions that your customers have with your customer success manager or customer success teams will drive their lasting and abiding thoughts on the company as a whole.
+Learn more about building customer loyalty in this ebook.

 Be Proactive Not Reactive